d-halverson/d-halverson.github.io/_posts/2020-02-18-Backup-Tools-Project.markdown

 Information on running in Terminal:
 - Install latest version of JDK from Oracle's website
 - Change your working directory to be in the bin folder of this project
-- Run the command: {% highlight html %}java BackupTools{% endhighlight %}
+- Run the command: {% highlight html %}java ui.BackupTools{% endhighlight %}
 - Follow onscreen instructions.

 Language: 100% Java ☕